Colin Cotterill

 Colin Cotterill (born 2 October 1952) is a London-born teacher, author, comic book writer and cartoonist.
-Cotterill has dual English and Australian citizenship.
-He lives in Thailand, where he writes the award-winning Dr. Siri Paiboun mystery series set in the Lao People's Democratic Republic, and the Jimm Juree crime novels set in southern Thailand.
+Cotterill has dual British and Australian citizenship.
+He lives in Thailand, where he has written the award-winning Dr Siri Paiboun mystery series set in the Lao People's Democratic Republic, and the Jimm Juree crime novels set in southern Thailand.

 Biography

 Colin Cotterill was born in London and trained as a teacher.
-He worked as a physical education instructor in Israel, a primary school teacher in Australia, a counsellor for educationally handicapped adults in the U.S. and a university lecturer in Japan.
-More recently he taught and trained teachers in Thailand, and on the Burmese border.
-He spent several years in Laos, initially with UNESCO, and wrote and produced a forty-programme language teaching series; English By Accident, for Thai national television.
+He worked as a physical education instructor in Israel, a primary school teacher in Australia, a counsellor for educationally handicapped adults in the United States, and a university lecturer in Japan.
+More recently he has taught and trained teachers in Thailand and on the Burmese border.
+He spent several years in Laos, initially with UNESCO, and wrote and produced a forty-programme language teaching series, English By Accident, for Thai national television.

-Cotterill became involved in child protection in the region and set up an NGO in Phuket, which he ran for the first two years.
-After two more years of study of child abuse issues, and one more stint in Phuket, he moved on to ECPAT, an international organisation combating child prostitution and pornography.
-He established their training programme for caregivers.
+Cotterill also became involved in child protection in the region and set up an NGO in Phuket, which he ran for the first two years.
+After two more years studying child abuse and one more stint in Phuket, he moved on to ECPAT, an international organisation combating child prostitution and pornography, and established their training programme for caregivers.
 During this time Cotterill contributed regular columns to the Bangkok Post.